spencjo1/pothole-binary-classifier/README.md

 ## How to run:
+To run the proof-of-concept demonstration, run `main.py`.
+This requires the trained model file, `best_model.pth`, which is not included in this repository due to its file size.

+If you want to train the model yourself, uncomment the training code in `train.py` and follow the instructions provided in the file.
+Once the model has been trained, the resulting `best_model.pth` can be used by `main.py`.

-To run this program, you must simply run `main.py`.
-If you want to train this model, the `train.py` has commented out code with instructions on how to train the model. `evaluate.py` produces the performance metrics of the trained model, and `gradcam.py` takes a random image from the test dataset, copies it, then overlays the Grad-CAM heatmap over the image, allowing you to seamlessly compare the original image to the Grad-CAM overlay side by side.
+`evaluate.py` produces the performance metrics of the trained model, and `gradcam.py` takes a random image from the test dataset, copies it, then overlays the Grad-CAM heatmap over the image, allowing you to compare the original image to the Grad-CAM overlay side by side.

 ## Results: